bookingcom/bpfink/README.md

-- User consumer, watch for the __/passwd__, __/shadow__ file to detect password changes (password hash is not logged to avoid offline brute force on leaked logs), it also watch for user home directory to detect ssh key injection.
+- User consumer, watch for the __/passwd__, __/shadow__ file to detect password changes (password hash is not logged to avoid offline brute force on leaked logs), it also watches for user home directory to detect ssh key injection.
 - Access consumer, just watch __/access.conf__
 - Generic consumer, watches for any existing or new files/directories for any given parent directory